-Lane County has the highest rate of children in foster care in Oregon: nearly 1,000 children currently live in a foster care.
+Lane County has one of the highest rates of children in foster care in Oregon: last year, over 1,100 children spent at least one night in foster care.
 All of these children have suffered from neglect or abuse at the hands of their parents.

 Every day, judges decide the futures of abused and neglected children in a system that is too overburdened to focus adequately on the needs for each child.

 Without the powerful voice of an advocate, children too often return to unsafe homes or languish in long-term foster care, risking future abuse or neglect.
 When children grow up without a safe, loving home there are dire long-term consequences:

 - Children may not be able to learn at the same rate as their peers and they may struggle with emotional difficulties

 - Children can suffer from long-term health problems, and even death

 - Children who are shuffled between foster homes are more likely to fail classes and fall behind in their learning and socialization

 - Few foster children receive normal physical examinations, and they are the most vulnerable to experiencing poor health compared with any other group of children in the United States